craftercms/docs/source/reference/modules/studio/security.rst

 """"""""""""
 Requirements
 """"""""""""
 #.
-A SAML2 compatible Identity Provider (IdP) properly configured, this configuration will not be covered here
+A SAML2-compatible Identity Provider (IdP) properly configured; this configuration will not be covered here
 #.
 A private key and certificate.
 This can be generated like so:

     ``openssl req -newkey rsa:2048 -nodes -keyout rp-private.key -x509 -days 365 -out rp-certificate.crt``